toss/nestjs-aop/README.md

   await this.callInitHook();
 ```

-AopModule works by wrapping the provider's method in the onModuleInit step.
-So the controller's method is already registered with the router before wrapping and does not work.
+However, the controller's method have been already registered in the router before wrapping, so it does not work.
 <br>
 <br>
-We can solve this problem, but we decided to pend it right now because Nestjs already has Interceptors.
+Because Nestjs has Interceptors, we decided to leave this issue for a while even though we can solve it right now.

 <!-- CONTRIBUTING -->